BackendStack21/restana-static/docs/README.md

 ```

 # Configuration options
-restana-static image configuration is manage using the module: https://www.npmjs.com/package/config, so developers can manage multiple envirments if desired.
+restana-static image configuration is managed using the https://www.npmjs.com/package/config module, so developers can manage multiple environments if desired.

 The `/restana-static/config` directory should be populated/overwritten during image creation.